-If you wonder how to combine active and healthy recreation with discovering unknown places and unique heritage objects, admiration of wonderful landscapes and natural variety, visit the Historical, Cultural and Natural Cycling Route around the Tatras (Szlak Wokół Tatr).
-Now, with more than 160 km of cycling paths with infrastructure for cyclists, residents and tourists can explore the Polish-Slovak on bikes, see exceptional places and unique cultural attractions of the area.
+If you are wondering how to combine active and healthy rest with discovering unknown places and unique monuments, admiring magnificent landscapes and natural diversity, then we invite you to the Historical-cultural-natural trail around Tatras.
+Already today, thanks to the realization of over 160 km of bicycle paths with infrastructure for cyclists, residents and tourists can visit the Polish-Slovak border region on bicycles, learning about unusual places and unique values of this area.

 More information www.szlakwokoltatr.eu